 Anatomy and Physiology 2

 Essential Math for Biotechnology

-GMS BT 210: Technical Writing in Clinical Research
+Medical Writing in Clinical Research

+Prereq: GMS BT 560 GCP or equivalent or consent of program director.
 This course introduces students to the structure, content, and regulatory requirements of documents created for the clinical research industry.
-Students review the FDA regulations and ICH guidances for drug, device and biologic documents, AMA Manual of Style Guidelines, and common industry standards.
-Students also learn to compose study abstracts, clinical protocols, informed consent forms, and clinical study results.2017SPRGGMSBT210 A1, Jan 23rd to May 1st 2017
+Students learn about FDA regulations and ICH guidelines for drugs and biologics, the AMA Manual of Style, and other common industry standards.
+Students learn to apply these industry standards to compose clinical research documents such as a clinical study protocol, informed consent form, and clinical study results.2017SPRGGMSBT210 A1, Jan 23rd to May 1st 2017

 Current Good Manufacturing Practices and Quality Assurance

 Prereq: BT 110 (Intro Biomed Lab Sci).
 This course provides a detailed knowledge of the role of Current Good Manufacturing Practices (CGMPs) and a Quality Department in the development and manufacture of biopharmaceutical products.
 Topics include the goals and obligations of the Food and Drug Administration (FDA), a review of the CGMP subparts, and the responsibilities of a Quality Department in ensuring product quality.
 CGMPs are the FDA's minimal requirements for manufacturing, processing, packing, and holding of a drug product.
 Emphasis is on understanding the intent and practical application of these regulations.
 Topics include the regulations and historical perspective, quality control concepts, case studies and examples of FDA enforcement.